Having more fun than a human being should be allowed to have Rush Limbaugh glued to the golden EIB microphone.

 He so wanted peace.

-He so wanted an end to the killing of children that in his exuberance he just came from the wrong place To get this done.
+He so wanted an end to the killing of children that in his exuberance, he just came from the wrong place to get this done.

-That's the basic some of it.
+That's the basic sum of it.

 CBS and AP, top Israeli official, wants Obama to stop meddling with Israel during its conflict with Hamas.

-Speaking to Israel's Army Radio, housing and construction minister Uri Ariel criticized Obama, telling Netanyahu that there should be an immediate ceasefire in Gaza.
+Speaking to Israel's Army Radio Housing and Construction Minister Uri Ariel criticized Obama, telling Netanyahu that there should be an immediate ceasefire in Gaza.

 Leave us alone, Ariel told Army Radio, directing his words to Obama.